filecoin-project/lassie/README.md

 import "github.com/filecoin-project/lassie/pkg/lassie"
 ```

-The following code shows a small example for how to use the lassie library to fetch a CID:
+The following code shows a small example of how to use the lassie library to fetch a CID:

 ```go
 package main